 Boosts brain health

 The possibilities are endless regarding blueberries.
-Organic blueberries improve your brain function and sharpen the memory.
+Organic blueberries improve your brain function and sharpen your memory.
 Blueberries are excellent stress relievers and reduce the risk of dementia and Alzheimer’s disease.

 Researchers from the University of Cincinnati found that participants who consumed the blueberry powder showed vast improvement in their cognitive abilities when compared to the group taking a placebo.